Glass Onion: A Knives Out Mystery: Cast

-Additionally, Ethan Hawke appears briefly as Miles's assistant (credited as "Efficient Man"), Hugh Grant cameos as Phillip, Blanc's domestic partner, and Joseph Gordon-Levitt voices Miles's clock, the Hourly Dong; Gordon-Levitt had a vocal cameo in the previous film as Detective Hardrock.
+Additionally, Ethan Hawke appears briefly as Miles's assistant (credited as "Efficient Man"), Hugh Grant cameos as Phillip, Blanc's domestic partner, and Joseph Gordon-Levitt voices Miles's clock, the Hourly Dong (Gordon-Levitt had a vocal cameo in the previous film as Detective Hardrock).
 Several celebrities make cameo appearances as themselves, including Stephen Sondheim, Angela Lansbury, Natasha Lyonne, Kareem Abdul-Jabbar, Yo-Yo Ma, Jake Tapper, and Serena Williams.
 Sondheim and Lansbury both died before Glass Onion was released, and the film is dedicated to both of them.
 Jared Leto and Jeremy Renner's likenesses appear on bottles of kombucha and hot sauce, respectively.

 Production

 Development

 The 2019 film Knives Out was a commercially successful production from MRC and Lionsgate Films.
-It grossed over $311 million on a budget of $40 million, making it the third-highest-grossing original movie of the year that was not based on existing intellectual property.
+It grossed over $311 million on a budget of $40 million, making it the second-highest-grossing original movie of the year that was not based on existing intellectual property.
 Before its release, writer and director Rian Johnson had teased the possibility of a sequel revolving around the lead character, Detective Benoit Blanc.
-Lionsgate officially greenlighted the sequel in early 2020.
+Lionsgate officially greenlit the sequel in early 2020.

-In March 2021, Netflix outbid Amazon and Apple at an auction to acquire the rights to the film and another sequel to Knives Out for $469 million, with Johnson returning as director, Daniel Craig set to reprise his role as Blanc, and a budget of at least $40 million for the first installment.
+In March 2021, Netflix outbid Amazon and Apple at an auction to acquire the rights to the film and another sequel to Knives Out for $469 million, with Johnson returning as director, Daniel Craig set to reprise his role as Blanc, and a budget of at least $40 million for each installment.
 Johnson, Craig, and the producer Ram Bergman reportedly earned more than $100 million for both productions.
-A losing bidder called it an inexplicable and "mind-boggling" deal.
+A losing bidder called it an inexplicable, "mind-boggling" deal.

 Craig worked with a dialect coach to regain familiarity with Blanc's Southern accent.
 Johnson previously considered having Blanc speak with an inexplicably different accent in each film.